November 14, 2001

 Catawba Coach Baker deals with loss of fatherBy Ronnie Gallagher, The Salisbury Post

 It was a few days before Catawba was to scrimmage Wofford College.
-Jim Baker
+Jim Baker had doubts.

 Not about his team.
 About himself.